Soviet dissidents: Movements of deported nations

-In 1944 THE WHOLE OF OUR PEOPLE was slanderously accused of betraying the Soviet Мotherland and was forcibly deported from the Crimea. [...]
+In 1944 THE WHOLE OF OUR PEOPLE was slanderously accused of betraying the Soviet Motherland and was forcibly deported from the Crimea. [...]
 [O]n 5 September 1967, there appeared a Decree of the Presidium of the USSR Supreme Soviet which cleared us of the charge of treason but described us not as Crimean Tatars but as "citizens of Tatar nationality formerly resident in the Crimea", thus legitimizing our banishment from our home country and liquidating us as a nation.
 We did not grasp the significance of the decree immediately.
 After it was published, several thousand people traveled to the Crimea but were once again forcibly expelled.
 The protest which our people sent to the party Central Committee was left unanswered, as were also the protests of representatives of the Soviet public who supported us.

 The authorities replied to us only with persecution and court cases.
 Since 1959 more than two hundred of the most active and courageous representatives have been sentenced to terms of up to seven years although they had always acted within the limits of the Soviet Constitution.